krischer/instaseis/Readme.md

 ### Usage

-Use it by creating an `InstaSeis` object which needs to know the path to the output folder containing the netCDF files from an AxiSEM run.
+Use it by creating an `InstaSeisDB` object which needs to know the path to the output folder containing the netCDF files from an AxiSEM run.
 All information is determined from the netCDF files so no other files have to be present.